MinYaoJhu/Advanced_R/Ch3_Vectors.md

 ```
 > L2 is a vector, but not a list.

-> as.vector, a generic, attempts to coerce its argument into a vector of mode mode (the default is to coerce to whichever vector mode is most convenient): if the result is atomic (is.atomic), all attributes are removed.
+> `as.vector`, a generic, attempts to coerce its argument into a vector of mode mode (the default is to coerce to whichever vector mode is most convenient): if the result is atomic (is.atomic), all attributes are removed.

+> `is.vector` returns TRUE if x is a vector of the specified mode having no attributes other than names.
+It returns FALSE otherwise.

 3. Compare and contrast `c()` and `unlist()` when combining a
     date and date-time into a single vector.